kennep/killjoy/README.md

 Killjoy is a systemd unit monitoring application.

+What is systemd?

+> systemd is a suite of basic building blocks for a Linux system.
+It provides a
+> system and service manager that runs as PID 1 and starts the rest of the
+> system.

+Units are the resources that systemd knows how to manage.
+For example, the unit corresponding to the nginx web server might be `nginx.service`, and the unit corresponding to the `/boot` mount point might be `boot.mount`, though naming can vary per Linux distribution.

-Killjoy watches for a configurable list of events, such as "a mount point failed" or "my backup service is active," and responds by contacting a configurable list of notifiers.
+Killjoy watches for a configurable list of events, such as "`nginx.service` failed," or "`my-backup.service` is activating, active, or deactivating."
+Killjoy responds to these events by reaching out across a D-Bus and contacting a configurable list of notifiers.
 In turn, the notifiers are responsible for generating desktop pop-ups, sending emails, or otherwise taking action.